ealush/context/README.md

 # Context

 Simple utility that creates a multi-layerd context singleton.
-It allows you to keep reference for shared variables, and access them later down in your function call.
+It allows you to keep reference for shared variables, and access them later down in your function call even if not declared in the same scope.

 It was built for [vest](https://github.com/ealush/vest) validations frameworks, but can be used in all sort of places.